fabriceHategekimana/outil/README.md

 - set exp: set a new expression to be executed.
 - set state: set a new state to be executed.

+## For more information
+Si the wiki in github.